 This policy brief focuses on the role of national governments in mobilising and directing urban finance, with the aim of supporting policymakers and practitioners to think systematically about financing compact, connected, and coordinated urban development.
 It identifies three broad areas of action for national and international policymakers-- raising, steering and blending finance.

-The new working paper from the Coalition for Urban Transitions is written by experts from LSE and PwC.
+Download Financing the Urban Transition: Policymakers' Summary, a new working paper from the Coalition for Urban Transitions, written by experts from LSE and PwC.